wittfabian/djangae/docs/gauth.md

 Djangae allows you to pre-create users by specifying their email address.
 First, you need to set `DJANGAE_ALLOW_USER_PRE_CREATION` to `True` in settings, and then you can create user objects which have an email address and a `username` of `None`.
 Djangae then recognises these as pre-created users, and will populate the `username` with their Google `user_id` when they first log in.

-## Force user Pre-Creation
+## Requiring user Pre-Creation

-If you want to prevent creating users for every single Google Account visiting your website, you can allow only pre-created users to be allowed to log in.
-To enable that you need to set `DJANGAE_REQUIRE_USER_PRE_CREATION` to `True` in your settings file.
+The default behaviour is that a `User` object is created for every user who authenticates with your App Engine application using Google Accounts.
+However, if all of the users of your site will be people who you know about (i.e. you don't want public users to log in/register), then you may want to change this behaviour in order to prevent uthe creation of obsolete `User` objects in your database.
+To prevent the creation of `User` objects for unknown users, set `DJANGAE_REQUIRE_USER_PRE_CREATION` to `True` in your settings file.

-Note: you don't need to pre-create User for GAE user admins.
+Note: if a user is authenticated as an admin of the App Engine application then you don't need to pre-create a `User` for them, it will still be automatically created, even if `DJANGAE_REQUIRE_USER_PRE_CREATION` is set to `True`.

 ## Username/password authentication